 Better student success rates

 The student success rate is a crucial metric to track for every online course creator.
 It can tell many things about your curriculum and whether it’s engaging and valuable enough for students to want to finish your online course.
-Research shows that with most MOOC (massive open online courses), the course completion rates are usually between 5-15%.
+Research shows that with most MOOC (massive open online courses), the course completion rates are usually between 5 and 15%.

 One of the ways to increase the student success rate for your online course is to increase its price.
-When students invest significant sums of money into the online course, they’re more inclined to finish it.
+When students invest significant sums of money into an online course, they’re more inclined to go step by step and finish it.
 Harvard Business School reports that their online courses have a completion rate of 85%, and all that is due to their strategic pricing.

 Testimonials and case studies showcasing your students’ successes are crucial for attracting new students and growing your online course business.
 With better student success rates, you’ll get more opportunities to create case studies that showcase how your online course helped your students achieve their goals.